yrdsb-peths/hungry-animal-team-f-animal/README.md

 ## Abstract Class
 We created an Abstract Class, Food, to have multiple different food items fall down giving different amount of scores making the game more fun.
+Creating an abstract food class allows for better organization of the different types of food, and creates a structure for the different types of food.

 ## Polymorphism:
-Polymorphism is used within the food class so that multiple types of food don't have to be checked for collision with the player individually.
-It simplifies code and makes adding new food easier.
+Polymorphism is used with the food classes, so that collision with the player can be checked for more efficently.
+Polymorphism is also used when spawning new foods.
+Since it is not known which type of food will be spawned, so using polymorphism will be ideal.

 ## Overrides
-Overrides are used in the GameOverable interface and the Food class so behaviours can be set on a class-by-class basis when needed.
+The move method is overidden for cherry.
+Since a unique set of movement was desired for the cherry, instead of the one from the food super class.

 ## Interfaces
-We made a GameOverable interface that allows us to quickly remove objects when the GameOver event happens.
+We made a GameOverable interface for objects that should be removed when game is over.
+This allows us to quickly remove intended objects when the game is over.